buda-base/asset-manager/audittool/audit-test-shell/AuditToolOperation.md

 The test requirements and functions are outside of the scope of this document.
 A draft requirements document of the tests can be found at [Audit Tool Test Requirements](https://buda-base.github.io/asset-manager/req/tests/)
+### Operation
+The Audit Tool shell jar (which `audittool.sh` passes as the main jar file to java):
+- locates the test library from the `-DtestJar=<path-to-jar-file>` command line option
-### Locating the tests
+- probes the library for the supported tests
-The goal is eventually to have programmers provide separate test libraries.
-Audit Tool contains a mechanism to get a set of tests from a library, marshall the test arguments, and launch the test.
+- runs all library tests for each input argument in turn
+- logs the output as CSV or log files.
 ### Test output
 The tests themselves do not output results.
 The test framework allows the shell to iterate over the results and act on them.
 Initially, these are sent to log files, but we could send them to a database without changing any code, by reconfiguring the logging